ibm-cloud-docs/resiliency/bcdr-approaches.md

 ## Disaster recovery approaches within {{site.data.keyword.cloud_notm}}
 {: #dr-approaches}

-There are four general approaches to DR in {{site.data.keyword.cloud_notm}} outlined below that will support a disaster recovery plan.
-These are not intended to be ‘one size fits all’, meaning that a mix and match approach can be taken, based on the workloads, environments and RTO / RPO values the business assigns to them.
+This section outlines four general approaches to DR in {{site.data.keyword.cloud_notm}} that will support a disaster recovery plan.
+These are not intended to be ‘one size fits all’ approaches, meaning that a mix and match approach can be taken, based on the workloads, environments and RTO / RPO values the business assigns to them.

 As an example, crucial systems which tolerate zero downtime should run in an Active / Active cross-regional configuration, as detailed in Approach 4.
 Maintaining systems in such a configuration involves most cost and effort though, so Approach 3 will be appropriate for workloads where a few hours downtime can be tolerated, which in turn will reduce the overall cost.
 Approach 1 is really only suitable for systems that can tolerate extended downtime – such as non-critical development and test environments – but again, it’s a means to reduce the DR overhead by using the rapid scaling features of cloud computing.
+Approach 2 builds on that but has some components built out, particularly those thtat can take time to deliver.
 So, when considering the DR plan and strategy, consider a mix and match approach, especially where budget is a constraint.

-The DR approaches covered focus on VPC and database services in particular.
+The four DR approaches covered focus on VPC and database services in particular.
 Of course there are many other services available from {{site.data.keyword.cloud_notm}} but the same general principles will apply.
-When determining an approach, it’s important to understand if and how backups of customer data are taken within the service.
+When determining an approach, it’s important to understand if and how backups of your data - the data you are responsible for restoring - are taken within the service.
 Also ensure you understand how those backups are made available to you, how they can be recovered and where there can be recovered.

 For example, if the service automatically takes backups of your data, including snapshots, ensure they are placed in cross-region or buckets replicated to another region.
 Again, this may be done by the service, or you may need to configure such replication.
 If the service does not automatically take backups of your data, be sure to understand how backups can be taken and stored.
 Remember, the IBM Cloud shared responsibility model states that it is the customer's responsiblity to ensure that they have backups of their data, and to ensure that it is recoverable.
 Refer to appropriate sections in the IBM Cloud Docs for more service-by-service information.